blakewilsonquantinuum/lambeq-public/README.md

 pip install lambeq[extras]
 ```

-To enable depccg support, install depccg.
+To enable depccg support, you will need to install depccg separately.
 More information can be found
 on the [depccg homepage](//github.com/masashi-y/depccg).
-Currently, only version 2.0.3.2 is supported.
+Currently, only version 2.0.3.2 of depccg is supported.

 ## Usage